stefano-maggiolo/pydocchecker/README.md

 - Check for exceptions, making sure that a warning is issued only if at least one type annotation is found in the pydoc.

+- If a type is not found, and there is not a default argument for that type, postpone the error to when the function is called, as it might just be that the type is not imported (and the function is never called).